 “Design has always been key to what we do at TPR, and when approaching the decor we were keen to avoid the ‘industrial, shabby chic’ stereotype of so many speciality shops.
 I’m strongly influenced by the clean yet organic forms found in Danish design.”

-Established in 2016, The Plant Room now has multiple stores across Brighton and Hove, with a new focus on food coinciding with the opening of a hot kitchen in their Brighton Square location.
+Established in 2016(?), The Plant Room now has multiple stores across Brighton and Hove, with a new focus on food coinciding with the opening of The Plant Room Deli on London Road.
 The food has gone from strength to strength over the last year, and really become the star of the show.

 From the new additions of a warming homemade soup of the day and deliciously comforting Celeriac Mac and Cheese, to the range of cakes and brownies, everything tastes great.
 The food isn’t just great for vegan food, it’s just great food.
 “The Plant Room opened as a vegetarian coffee shop which is something we’ve always stuck to…but if we can make something vegan without affecting the taste we will do.”

 The original store, at Brighton Square, has undergone radical transformations since its original opening in 2016(?). “ The first Plant Room grew out of, and eventually took over from, our homeware shop.
 After becoming the star of the show at Brighton Square we decided to pivot further into the coffee world and within a year we’d grown popular enough to open a second location on Boundary Road, with the Deli following soon after that.”

 The most recent change is the introduction of a fully working kitchen to coincide with a fresh new seasonal menu.
 Their Head Chef said: “We like to move with the seasons and whatever veg is in the limelight at that time.
 As for coming up with a menu it’s really all about what we love eating and passion for new dishes.”